zydou/arti/crates/test-temp-dir/README.md

 This can only happen if the [`TempDir`](tempfile::TempDir) or [`TestTempDir`] object is dropped too early.
-The principal APIs in this module use Rust lifetimes to help prevent that: the temporary directory path is not directly accessible in `'static` form.
+The principal APIs in this crate use Rust lifetimes to help prevent that: the temporary directory path is not directly accessible in `'static` form.

 # Panics

-This is a module for use in tests.
+This is a crate for use in tests.
 Most error conditions will cause a panic.

 # Other crates